synw/django-mqueue/docs/logs/logs_handler.rst

    from mqueue.conf import LOGGING

-This will enable logging on ERROR level when `DEBUG` is False.
-To log on WARNING level do this:
+This will enable logging on ERROR level when `DEBUG` is `False`.
+To log on WARNING level (which also handles the the 404 errors) do this:

 ::

    from mqueue.conf import LOGGING_WARNING as LOGGING

-To enable logging when `DEBUG` is True or False:
+To enable logging in dev mode, when `DEBUG` is `True` or `False` (useful to debug some ajax for example):

 ::